-Travel West Africa?
+Should we go travelling West Africa?
 Why not?
-There are 16 countries in this region and after spending several months here; we have a little recap for you from our travels across this part of Africa.
+There are 16 countries in this region and after spending several months here; we have a little recap for you from our crazy travels across this region of Africa.

 Cabo Verde (Cape Verde)

 We started off with an island nation that many haven’t heard about.
 It was great and at the time, it reminded us of Cuba.
 Nice architecture, food full of flavour and easy days to explore the main island.
 Most travellers that go travelling West Africa don’t get out here, but it is worth it.

 We said goodbye to our comforts and entered the dusty streets of this huge country.
 This felt like the real start of our travel West Africa adventure.
 Our highlight was Couchsurfing in the capital and drinking plenty of tea with our Couchsurfing host and her local friends.
 The fish market was amazing too!